It's time to bring

 If you look here you will see

-that some ten or more years ago the mobile company Orange wanted to
+that more than 12 years ago the mobile company Orange wanted to

 install a local transmitter to improve service.
 Unfortunately a very well